How to learn Japanese for beginners: 16 tips to get started

 6. Focus on Vocabulary

-Building a strong vocabulary is one of the most important steps in learning Japanese.
+Building a strong vocabulary is one of the most important steps in learning Japanese as a beginner.
 A solid word base allows you to understand common phrases and sentences, making it easier to communicate and grasp more advanced concepts down the line.
 Flashcards are an excellent tool for mastering new words, and they’re versatile enough to fit into any learning style.

 Here’s how you can make the most of flashcards to expand your vocabulary: